-Every patient and his or her family are provided their very own hospice team.
+Every patient and family are provided their very own hospice team.
 The team consists of:

 Each patient receives a personal medical care plan that is put together by the patient’s personal physician and the hospice physician.
 The physicians and the other members of the hospice team are always in close contact with each other.